GREENWICH, CT – With frigid temperatures expected Friday and Saturday, Greenwich First Selectman Fred Camillo is advising residents to be cautious.

-The Town’s Department of Health is warning residents to take caution during the frigid temperatures and protect themselves against the risk of hypothermia and frostbite.
-When outdoors, people should wear loose layers of clothing along with a with hat, gloves, scarf and insulated shoes.
+The Town’s Department of Health warns residents to take caution during the frigid temperatures and protect themselves against the risk of hypothermia and frostbite.
+When outdoors, people should wear loose layers of clothing along with a hat, gloves, scarf, and insulated shoes.
 People should limit their time outdoors and avoid the use of alcohol.

 For proper safety, people should not use portable generators or gasoline-powered equipment inside their homes or garages and never use gas or charcoal grills in the house or garage.
 People should also have a carbon monoxide detector for their homes.

 For media inquiries, please contact Executive Assistant to the First Selectman Ken Borsuk at email@example.com .